Skip to main content

 resolved_operatorstringCanonical operator wallet (the earliest claimed wallet, or the lexically-smallest active-captured wallet).
 All same-operator sibling wallets resolve to this address.

-linked_walletsstring[]All same-operator sibling wallets, normalized per network — EVM addresses lowercased, Solana base58 preserved verbatim.
+linked_walletsstring[]All same-operator sibling wallets, normalized per network: EVM addresses lowercased, Solana base58 preserved verbatim.
 Includes both wallets claimed via identity verification and wallets captured via POST /v1/credentials/wallets.
 May contain a mix of EVM and Solana addresses for multi-chain operators.
 Merchants doing wallet-signer-match checks should accept a payment signed by any address in this list, regardless of chain.

-signer_match response (when resolve_signer was supplied)
+signer_match response (when signer was supplied)

-When the request body included resolve_signer, the response carries a signer_match block describing whether the supplied signer wallet resolves to the same operator as the claimed address.
+When the request body included signer, the response carries a signer_match block describing whether the supplied signer wallet resolves to the same operator as the claimed address.
 Lets commerce gates skip the legacy 2 follow-up assess calls.

 {